College of Communication & Creative Arts - Writing Arts

 The Department of Writing Arts was awarded a Certificate of Excellence by the Conference on College Composition and Communication in 2004, the award’s inaugural year.

 This article provides a brief look at our major.
+Produced and maintained by Writing Arts students, this website provides more details about the major and its courses.

 Feel free to write!